joeclark-phd/granite/plan/docker.md

 Now, spin up the application in a container:

     docker container run --net=mynet -p 8080:8080
-      -e SPRING_PROFILES_ACTIVE='test'
+      -e SPRING_PROFILES_ACTIVE='dockernet'
       joeclark77/granite:latest

 This too can be accessed at localhost:8080, or you can publish it to a different port, as noted above.

-**Note: I think this use case could be better implemented using Docker Compose or something.
-I'll work on learning that tool soon.**
+**Note:** I think the Docker-Compose method (above) is a better way to accomplish the same thing.
+These instructions and the `dockernet` profile are preserved because this info might be handy for some future situations.

 ## Current uses of Docker